 355 W. Washington Ave., Lake Bluff

-The Forest Preserve District offers several preserves as well as golf courses and a museum.
+The Forest Preserve District offers several preserves as well as golf courses.
 One nearby forest preserve is Independence Grove; call the Forest Preserve District or visit their website for other locations.

-Knollwood residents don't pay a municipal tax and do not need a vehicle sticker.
+Knollwood residents don't pay a municipal vehicle tax and do not need a vehicle sticker.

 Building permits are required for new construction, additions, alterations, garages, sheds, fences, signs, plumbing or electrical work, etc. See the Lake County Planning, Building, and Development website for information.

 You do not need a permit to conduct these activities on your property:

 - Two or fewer garage sales per year

 - Parking one commercial vehicle on residential property.
 The vehicle can not exceed 8 feet in width or 22 feet in length.
 All commercial vehicles with diesel engines are prohibited, regardless of size.

 - Private noncommercial events on a sponsor's property (private parties, weddings, picnics, etc.)

 - Temporary signs, such as real estate signs, located on residential property.
 Temporary signs do, however, need to conform to all setback requirements.